Blog

 • Let the clinic know if you have implants.
 Breast implants require modifications to the mammogram process, so your appointment may take longer.
 Also let the technologist know about any changes or sensitive areas, or if you are breastfeeding.

-The technologist will go over the mammogram scan procedure with you and outline each step during your appointment.
-If you have any questions about the details of the process or what to expect, you can ask for clarification before the screening begins.
+The technologist will go over the mammogram procedure with you and outline each step during your appointment.
+If you have any questions about the details of the process or what to expect, you can ask for clarification before the examination begins.

 • How long will the procedure take?